-Accounts can be checked at the "reval" machines or at the tills.
-Children registered for Free School Meals will automatically have an allowance credited to their card.
+Children registered for Free School Meals will automatically have an allowance credited to their account.

 Packed Lunches

 Pupils may bring their own snack, drink and packed lunch to school.
 These must be stored in a strong container, as any food or drink brought from home will be kept in school bags through the day.
 Please note, high energy/caffeine drinks are not allowed and may be confiscated.